bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 ## Problem

-Our goal here is to determine if online Amazon reviews are positive or negative.
+Our goal here is to determine if online reviews are positive or negative.
 We will be using ML.NET to perform **binary classification** since categorizing reviews involves choosing one of two groups: positive or negative.
+You can read more about the problem through the [ML.NET documentation](https://docs.microsoft.com/en-us/dotnet/machine-learning/tutorials/sentiment-analysis).

 ## Solution